Loading...

 So how can you determine a company's culture before it is too late and you have already signed on the dotted line?

 The answer is to be a keen observer and ask all the right questions at the interview stage, perhaps right after you receive the offer letter, but before you sign your life away.
-If you have friends or acquaintances in the company, even better; have them elaborate on what it is really like, on a day by day basis, to work for the company.
+If you have friends or acquaintances in the company, even better; have them elaborate on what it is really like, on a day-by-day basis, to work for the company.

 Better still, ask to visit the company for a day to spend time with the people you will be working with if permissible or to attend a meeting where you can observe the people in their own surroundings and analyse, albeit to a very limited extent, their interactions and modus operandi.
 If that is out of the question, ask for a tour of the company.

 It is important to meet every person you will be working with so if you haven't yet by the time you receive the offer letter, ask before you sign it.
-When you do visit the company, trust your instincts, and don't turn a blind eye to screaming cultural cues, be it a highly clinical atmosphere, happy friendly faces in the cafeteria, a row of consistently closed doors, a throng of people pla ying pool in the lobby area or an unbudging full house at 6 pm.
+When you do visit the company, trust your instincts, and don't turn a blind eye to screaming cultural cues, be it a highly clinical atmosphere, happy friendly faces in the cafeteria, a row of consistently closed doors, a throng of people playing pool in the lobby area or an un-budging full house at6 pm.

-Blogs, company message boards, college alumni boards and other networking sites are also a good way to make enquiries about a company's culture and to assess the 'intangible' benefits or drawbacks of working there.
+Online reviews such as on Salaries by Bayt.com, blogs, company message boards, college alumni boards and other networking sites are also a good way to make enquiries about a company's culture and to assess the 'intangible' benefits or drawbacks of working there.
 Contact your college alumni association, find out if there are fellow alumni who work at the company and ask to speak with them to ask the questions you really need answered.
 Suppliers, competitors and clients can also often shed valuable insight into the company's culture.

 What are the key questions?